 M. Meskon - planning, organization, motivation, control;

-A deep analysis of the scientific literature on management issues allowed A. I. Marmaz to define the concept of "management functions", classify them: functions are the main activities that are formed by reducing the same types of work performed by the manager to more general ones and are combined with the same purposefulness.
+An in-depth analysis of scientific literature on management issues allowed A.I.
+Marmaz to define the concept of “management functions” and classify them: functions are the main types of activities that are formed by reducing similar types of work performed by a manager to more general ones and are combined with the same determination.

 6. Cross-cutting nature of the type of activity.
-When each function of the management cycle is present to a greater or lesser extent; the removal of some function reduces the efficiency of the activity.
+When each function of the management cycle is present to a greater or lesser extent; the removal of some function reduces the efficiency of activity.

 7. System content.
 A certain type of activity can be a function if it fits into the concept of a system.